DSharpPlus/DSharpPlus/docs/articles/analyzers/core.md

 ## Usage Warning DSP0009

-Use `DiscordPermissions` and its operators isntead of doing operations on `DiscordPermission`.
+Use `DiscordPermissions` and its operators instead of doing operations on `DiscordPermission`.

 @DSharpPlus.Entities.DiscordPermission is only an enum containing each permission flag.
 It does not take care of multiple permissions.
 @DSharpPlus.Entities.DiscordPermissions represents multiple permissions and has utilities for managing this, use it over @DSharpPlus.Entities.DiscordPermission when representing multiple permissions.